🚀 Ace your next technical round with our 2026 Guides:

 Advanced System Design Patterns for 2025 — Part 20

-A comprehensive 5000+ word guide on frontend architecture and scalable react application.
+A comprehensive 5000+ word guide on electron nextjs and electron react.
 Covering System Design best practices, Accessibility patterns, performance tips, and real-world examples for frontend engineers.

 Advanced System Design Patterns for 2025 — Part 20